open-wc/open-wc/packages/import-maps-generate/README.md

 yarn add @import-maps/generate
 ```

-Generation of the importMap should happen after you install dependencies, so you can add the script to your postinstall hook in `package.json`:
+Generation of the import map should happen after you install dependencies, so you can add the script to your postinstall hook in `package.json`:

 ```json
 "scripts": {